globaleaks/whistleblowing-software/docs/ng-fields-spec.md

 {
   "name": LOCALIZED_DICT,
   "fields":
-      list of fields as defined above
+      list of fields id
 }
 ```

-What will be returned by the `/fields` API is a list of steps.
+What will be returned by the `/fields` API is a list of fields.
+What will be returned by the `/context/id` API is the list of steps.